 Three years of field research preceded Wild Bet.
 In Rio de Janeiro, Gil & Moti went on the trail of ‘Jogo de Bicho’ (animal game), an illegal gambling game played everywhere on the street.
 Here, they made a film with Gustav, who puts himself forward as their gambling instructor and guide.
-He reveals the genesis of the game, shows the harsh daily reality of the favelas and shares his dreams and concerns for his children.
+He reveals the genesis of the game, shows the harsh daily reality of the favelas and shares his dreams and concerns.

-In Helsinki, Gil & Moti learnt about the government-run slot machines that are in every supermarket and how the most popular games represent a folkloric fantasy land.
-The idyllic Finnish landscape, cheerful farmers and gold diggers from the gambling games are starkly contrasted with the stories of the various migrants Gil & Moti met there.
+In Helsinki, Gil & Moti learnt about the government-run slot machines that are in every supermarket.
+The most popular games represent a folkloric fantasy land.
+The cheerful farmers and gold diggers from the gambling games starkly contrast with the stories of the migrants Gil & Moti met there.

 In Rotterdam, Gil & Moti found both commercial gambling halls with their seductive gold and glitter aesthetic, as well as informal card tables in the back of brown cafés.
-Here the artists began an intimate collaboration with Shari, who came to the Netherlands 24 years ago to get her son back but couldn’t afford the return trip.
-From the many encounters, they create a stratified image of life on the edge of Dutch society, where the sometimes-stifling experience of exclusion and loneliness is punctuated by moments of happiness in the gambling hall.
+Here the artists began an intimate collaboration with Shari, who came to the Netherlands 24 years ago.
+From the many encounters, they created an image of life on the edge of Dutch society.
+The sometimes-stifling experience of exclusion and loneliness is punctuated by moments of happiness in the gambling hall.